 By connecting to others via calls, surveys, interviews, and emails, you’ll better understand users’ expectations and desires for the DAM system.
 You can then take that information and make adjustments to your site to meet those needs.

 Change management is a real challenge for DAM projects.
-Digital asset management doesn’t exist in a silo.
-It’s a digital media management hub to marketing, creative, IT, HR, and more, though not every team gains the same benefits from the DAM tools.
-Your UX research will help you understand the opportunities to improve specific teams’ workflows and inspire ideas on what to communicate to those teams.
+DAM doesn’t exist in a silo.
+It connects marketing, creative, IT, HR, and more.
+Your user research will help you understand the opportunities to improve specific teams’ workflows and inspire ideas on what to communicate to those teams.

 “Inspire users with experiences showing how DAM gives [you] a competitive edge.
 Catalyze teams to look past DAM as static storage and instead as a strategy to drive business results and priorities,” Michael Shattuck shared when speaking about New Balance’s award-winning DAM system launch in 2017.